ricardorqr/terraform/test-jenkins/README.md

       command: aws
 ```

-Create a file in your local.
+Create a file in your local with this context.

 Go to `Dashboard >> Manage Jenkins >> Manage Nodes and Clouds >> Configure Clouds >>`.